logicxd/til/Artificial Intelligence/03-Game-Search.md

 * If the picked neighbor's score is lower than the current score, keep the current_score.
 Otherwise, update the score to the neighbor.
 * If the difference in the score from current to the next is smaller than some Epsilon constant number, exit search.

+Disadvantage
+* Can get stuck at local maximum.

 ## Simulated Annealing
 Initialize current_sol, current_cost = cost(current_sol);